redpesk-core/sec-lsm-manager/QA/SEC-LSM-MGR.HRQ.md

 requirement is that the socket must be accessible only to processes of the group `sec-lsm-manager`.

-**IREV1:** "authorities" would mean some high-privileged process; why a privileged process would want to connect to SEC-LSM-MANAGER?
-This seems to be about clients which have the permission to use SEC-LSM-MANAGER, in other words "authorized clients".

 **MOTIVATION**
 SEC-LSM-MANAGER is a sensitive service.
 It shall be accessible only by authorized clients.